chris-groves/CV/README.md

 ## Chris Groves

-A full stack junior developer and a August 2019 graduate of the Makers Academy software development bootcamp.
+A full stack junior developer and an August 2019 graduate of the Makers Academy software development bootcamp.

 Prior to attending the bootcamp, I taught staff in the National Probation Service how to get the best from the organisation's internal software and applications.
-My role as a Training Specialist (ICT) gave me a great insight into how staff interact with applications and sparked my curiosity as to how they are developed.
-Staff would often ask me if certain features could be implemented (questions which I could not answer at the time), prompting me to investigate and ultimately chose a career in software development.
+My role as a Training Specialist (ICT) gave me a great insight into how staff interact with applications.
+Colleagues would often ask about certain features and if they could be added or improved.
+At the time I did not know the technical answers to these but my desire to learn prompted me to investigate and ultimately chose a career in software development.

 I am looking for my first role in a supportive team where I can add value and grow as a developer.

 ## Skills